The Best Places To Retire In North Carolina Hands Down

 Columbus

 Oenophiles and lovers of countryside living will enjoy Columbus, home to horse stables and wineries.
-As per MIT's Living Wage Calculator, the average expense to live in Columbus for a single individual is $38,984, and for a couple without children, $81,889.
-By comparison to the Bureau of Labor Statistics (BLS) findings that American individuals spent an average of $78,535 in 2024, you're looking at a consumer expenditure that's almost 50% lower than the national average.
-Annual expenditures of cost of living factors like food, healthcare, housing, and transportation, as per BLS data, were $10,169, $6,197, $26,266, and $13,318 in 2024.
-By comparison, food, healthcare, housing, and transportation, as per the Living Wage Calculator is $3,774, $3,350, $8,660, and $8,862, respectively.
+As per MIT's Living Wage Calculator, the average cost to live in Columbus for a single individual was $38,984, and for a couple without children, $81,889, in February 2026.
+By comparison, the Bureau of Labor Statistics (BLS) found that individuals spent an average of $78,535 in 2024.
+This means you're looking at a consumer expenditure that's almost 50% lower than the national average in Columbus.
+Nationwide annual expenditures for categories like food, healthcare, housing, and transportation, per BLS data, were $10,169, $6,197, $26,266, and $13,318, respectively, in 2024.
+By comparison, food, healthcare, housing, and transportation in Columbus was $3,774, $3,350, $8,660, and $8,862, respectively.

 Winston-Salem